RULE 25. FILING AND SERVICE

 (C) Electronic filing.
 Papers may be filed by electronic means to the extent provided and under procedures established in the court's administrative rules.
 A paper filed by electronic means in compliance with the court's administrative rules constitutes a written paper for the purpose of applying these rules.

-(b) Service of all paper required.
+(b) Service of All Papers Required.
 Unless a rule requires service by the clerk, a party must, at or before the time of filing a paper, serve a copy on the other parties to the appeal or review.
 Service on a party represented by counsel must be made on the party's counsel.

 (1) Service may be any of the following: